BYLAWS of Colorado Congress of Foreign Language Teachers (CCFLT)

 The purpose of this organization shall be for the advancement of the study and teaching of world languages in the schools, colleges and universities of the State of Colorado.
 In furthering the achievement of such purpose, this organization shall:

-1) Promote the highest standards of excellence through annual conferences bringing a forum for teachers on the most current issues in the teaching of foreign languages.
+1) Promote the highest standards of excellence through annual conferences bringing a forum for teachers on the most current issues in the teaching of world languages.

 2) Provide the membership with the knowledge, skills, and understanding to promote the highest standards for competency among world language learners in the elementary, secondary, and post-secondary schools.